-The site is generally vacant and contains only a few sheds etc. with a commercial development previously removed from the South Western corner.
+The site is generally vacant and currently contains no improvements, with previous structures removed from the Eastern section.
 The site generally presents as a managed rural property.

-The site is approximately 28.5 Hectares (900m x 300m) and contains a watercourse, running from SW - NE through the eastern 3^{rd} of the site.
-This watercourse is mapped within the Wollondilly Water Map as 'Sensitive Land - 10m Each Side'.
+The site is approximately 17.3 Hectares (600m x 300m) and contains two watercourses, the first running from SW - NE through the central part of the site, the second running to the SE off the first, to the midpoint of the Eastern boundary.
+These watercourses are mapped within the Wollondilly Water Map as 'Sensitive Land - 30m Each Side'.

-The watercourse contains a strip of bushfire vegetation, ranging from approximately 120m - 60m in width.
+The main watercourse contains a strip of riparian vegetation, ranging from approximately 70m - 100m in width.
+The second watercourse is currently not vegetated, but will be regenerated as part of this proposal, and will be approximately 60m wide.

 Apart from this, the site contains no further persistent bushfire vegetation within its boundaries.

-There is little, or no shrub layer, and all under storey and mid storey areas are free of persistent vegetation.
+There is little, or no shrub layer, and all under storey and mid storey areas are free of persistent vegetation, outside of the riparian zones.
 There are large expanses of managed grasslands, without any over storey tree coverage.